James Knox Polk

 History in the Making – October 19, 2013

 Honor Guard Re-enactors from the 13th USCT participated in the Dedication Ceremony held on the Maury County Courthouse square when the names of 54 United States Colored Troops and 4 Federal soldiers were added to the Maury County War Memorial Monument.
 All 58 soldiers lost their lives during the Civil War, and their service was finally recognized after almost 150 years.
+A special Thank you goes to the African American Heritage Society, the sponsor of this event.

 Nathaniel Willis Jones